 The generator can be started by a switch on the generator itself or through a remote start system.
-One remote switch is on the component monitoring system in the kitchen.
-And there is also a remote switch on the dash instrument panel.
-Both of these remote switches have indicator lights so that you can tell when the generator is running.
+There is a remote switch on the dash instrument panel.
+The remote switch has an indicator light so that you can tell when the generator is running.